lucaslima18/art7/README.md

 This is one webapp

 ## Requirements
-I making this webapp using Python, Django (python framework for web developer) and The Movie Database API, for run this project is necessary install:
+I making this webapp using Python, Django (python framework for web developer) and The Movie Database API.

+For run this project is necessary install:

 ```
 Python = "3.8"